luxonis/depthai-experiments/multiple-devices/README.md

-# multiple devices per host
+# Multiple devices per host

 This example shows how you can use multiple DepthAI's on a single host.
 The demo will find all devices connected to the host and display an RGB preview from each of them.
 Preview size will depend on the device type - if device has mono cameras, the rgb preview will be `600x300`, otherwise it will be `300x300`.
 In other words,  pipeline that will get uploaded to the device will depend on the device model (OAK-1/OAK-D).